 Roughly only a quarter of respondents are tracking revenue, savings or the total value generated by the program.
-In fact, 22 percent said they don't plan to track the total value generated by their crowdsourcing program at all.
-That puts the innovation program at serious risk, because no value delivered and likely equals no funding.
+In fact, 22 percent said they don't plan to track the total value generated by the crowdsourcing program at all and that puts the innovation program at serious risk, because no value delivered equals no funding.